 The sum of the coefficients in a column is now equal to

-which is zero when $v$ is adjacent only to edges of zero length, then we cannot directly conclude that $\mc X$ has non-zero determinant.
+which is zero when $v$ is adjacent only to edges of zero length.
+Thus we cannot conclude that $\mc X$ has non-zero determinant exactly as in the previous case.
 However, $\mc X$ is still non-degenerate.
 Indeed, consider a non-zero vector $c\in \R^V$, and let $c_v$ be such that $|c_v|$ is maximal among the coefficients of $c$.
 Without loss of generality, let us suppose that $c_v$ is positive.
 Let $x_{vw}$ be the coefficients of $\mc X^T$.
 There are two cases. \begin{itemize} \item If there exists an edge $e$ adjacent to $v$ and with positive length, then $s_v>0$.
-On the other hand, $\left( \mc X^T c\right)_v\geq c_v s_v>0$, i.e. $c$ is not in the kernel of $\mc X^T$. \item Suppose now that all edges adjacent to $v$ have zero length, i.e. $s_v=0$ i.e. $x_{vv}=-\sum_{w\not= v} x_{vw}$ and suppose that $c$ is in the kernel of $\mc X^T$, i.e. $x_{vv}c_v=-\sum_{w\not= v}x_{vw}c_w$.
-This is impossible if $c_v>c_w$ when $x_{vw}\not=0$, then for $w\in V$ adjacent to $v$, we have $|c_v|=|c_w|$.
-As the graph of $\ms G$ is connected, and as there are edges of positive length, we are back to the previous case. \end{itemize} In turn, the kernel of $\mc X^T$ is trivial, so is the kernel of $\mc X$.
+On the other hand, $\left( \mc X^T c\right)_v\geq c_v s_v>0$, i.e., $c$ is not in the kernel of $\mc X^T$. \item Suppose now that all edges adjacent to $v$ have zero length, then $s_v=0$ and $x_{vv}=-\sum_{w\not= v} x_{vw}$.
+Suppose that $c$ is in the kernel of $\mc X^T$, i.e., $x_{vv}c_v=-\sum_{w\not= v}x_{vw}c_w$.
+This is impossible if $c_v>c_w$ when $x_{vw}\not=0$.
+Hence for $w\in V$ adjacent to $v$, we have $|c_v|=|c_w|$.
+As the graph of $\ms G$ is connected, and as there are edges of positive length, we are back to the previous case. \end{itemize} In turn, the kernel of $\mc X^T$ is trivial, thus so is the kernel of $\mc X$.

 Now we have to study the coefficients $b_q$.
 A difficulty is that we do not have Equations~\eqref{r4} for edges of zero length.